 How I Make My Knives

-We use two different methods to make knives: stock removal and forging.
-We typically use stock removal when making a knife from stainless steel.
-This is the preferred material for kitchen knives, and we use only the best quality 440c stainless steel bar stock milled in the USA.
-While we do have a few unique kitchen knives forged from a truck leaf spring (very cool), it isn’t stainless so it does require periodic polishing, and not everyone wants to do that.
+I use two different methods to make knives: stock removal and forging.
+I generally use the stock removal method when making a kitchen knife from stainless steel.
+Stainless is preferred by most people for kitchen knives because it doesn’t rust and is easier to keep clean.
+I use only the best quality 440c stainless steel bar stock milled in the USA.
+While I do have a few unique kitchen knives forged from a truck leaf spring (very cool), it isn’t stainless so it does require periodic polishing, and not everyone wants to do that.

 Stock removal is the process of making a knife from a bar of flat ‘stock’ material, and cutting the knife from it.
 Once the profile of the knife has been cut from the flat stock, it is ground and sanded down into its final shape.

-Forging is the best way to get the most out of re-purposed steel.
-Forging is the method of heating steel up to a ‘forging’ heat – when it becomes soft enough to change shape but not hot enough to melt.
-The blacksmith will then place the hot steel on an anvil and hammer the steel into shape.
+Forging is the best way to re-purpose scrap steel and get the most out of it.
+When forging, a piece of steel is heated up in a forge until it is bright orange or yellow.
+At this heat the steel becomes soft enough to respond to hammer blows.
+The blacksmith will then place the hot steel on an anvil and hammer the steel into the desired shape.

 Using stainless tool steel for the kitchen